DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 \subsection use_DirectOutput_Cab_Toys_Virtual_AnalogAlphaToyGroup_summary Summary

-This toys allows the grouping of several AnalogAlpha toys (e.g. <see cref="T:DirectOutput.Cab.Toys.Layer.AnalogAlphaToy" /> or <see cref="!:Lamp" />) into a matrix, which can be controlled by the matrix effects.
+This toys allows the grouping of several AnalogAlpha toys (e.g. <see cref="T:DirectOutput.Cab.Toys.Layer.AnalogAlphaToy" /> or <see cref="T:DirectOutput.Cab.Toys.Hardware.Lamp" />) into a matrix, which can be controlled by the matrix effects.

 \note Be sure to define this toy in the config file before the toys, which are listed in the ToyNames array.